fpiernas/HPC/README.md

-# XFC
+# HPC
 Helix Pseudocolor Algorithm C++ by Fran Piernas Diaz

-**About XFC**
+**About HPC**

-XFC is a simple implementation of a pseudocolor algorithm I called Helix algorithm.
+HPC is a simple implementation of a pseudocolor algorithm I called Helix algorithm.
 It tries to highlight the most opaque parts to X-Rays, attenuating the most transparent but without saturating the color of the result.